DavidYKay/resume-2012/data/resume.md

 # Education

 __Summary:__
 My experience in China led me to major in international affairs.
-After realizing it was not a good use of my talents, I transferred to local college to conserve financial resources and to pursue computer science.
+After realizing it was not a good use of my talents, I transferred to local college to conserve financial resources.
+It was there that I discovered my passion for computer science.

 _SAT:_ Reading 770, Writing: 780, Math: 740, Chinese: 800, Math 2: 770, Biology: 740